 Feed your bees!
 The late freezes bit back a great number of blooms and the bees are frantic for nectar.
 Give them a source of clear fresh water too so they can have a drink after eating that dry pollen that is everywhere.
 And yes, we recommend Honey B Healthy.

-Beeutiful Bees has a farm store open daily by appointment located at 8279 Stilson Leefield Road just east of Statesboro and north of Brooklet.
-We try to service local club members in Savannah, Statesboro, Lyons, Springfield, and Hilton Head.
-Deliveries of merchandise at no additional cost can usually be made to members of these clubs at monthly meetings by prior arragngement.
+The farm store at Beefield is open daily by appointment and located at 8279 Stilson Leefield Road just east of Statesboro and north of Brooklet.
+See this Map for directions.
+We provide services to local beekeepers around the areas of Savannah, Statesboro, Sylvania, Lyons, Springfield, Pembroke and Hilton Head.
+Deliveries of merchandise can be made at no additional cost to members of the local clubs just make prior telephone arrangement.

 Who are we?